-Vapor degreasing is a simple and streamlined, yet highly effective and economical, process for degreasing and cleaning parts of all shapes and sizes.
+The vapor degreasing process is a simple and streamlined, yet highly effective and economical, means of degreasing and cleaning parts of all shapes and sizes.
 A single compact machine performs all the steps necessary for precision cleaning — including rinsing, scrubbing and drying — with minimal effort from the machine operator and without the use of water.
 Instead of water, it’s the solvent that does the heavy lifting here.

 Why Is Vapor Degreasing Superior to Other Methods?